Lyapunov exponents for truncated unitary and Ginibre matrices: Introduction

 for each $i = 1,2,\ldots$, where $c(n) > 0$ is given explicitly in \Cref{thm:lyapunov}. \end{theorem}

+The constant $\lambda_i(n)$ is twice the $i\tth$ Lyapunov exponent, but we found this normalization more convenient.
 We compute $\lambda_i(n)$ exactly using contour integral formulas for moments of the singular values, obtaining formulas which are suitable for taking the large $n$ limit.
 The contour integral formulas rely on results from \cite{ahn2019fluctuations}, which arise due to connections between matrix products and Macdonald processes \cite{borodin2014macdonald}, see also \cites{borodin2015general,borodin2018product,gorin2020crystallization}.
 Similar techniques were used to analyze fluctuations of log singular values of matrix products in \cite{gorin2018gaussian}.
+As a side note, the special case of these computations when $X_\tau^{(n)}$ are iid gives a simple expression for the Lyapunov exponents of truncated unitary matrices, which we are not aware of in the literature, and also recovers expressions for the Lyapunov exponents of Ginibre matrices obtained in \cite{forrester2013lyapunov}.
+See \Cref{ex:ginibre} for details.